kjaisingh/Microrandom/README.md

 **Build Instructions for Local Execution**

-After cloning the repository, cd into it and install the node modules as
+After cloning the repository, cd into it and install the node modules as:
 ~~~~
 npm install
 ~~~~~~~~